a42ss/magento-micro-edition/README.md

-# Magento 2 Micro Edition
+# Magento 2 Micro Edition - project

 This is a fork of the magento/magento2 project orientated to microservice architecture.
 This is a ready-to-use Magento 2 framework with a light number of dependencies and a minimal number of Magento modules installed.
 This is offering an easy-to-use solution to spin up Magento 2 projects as microservices.

+This package is a composer project package configured to easily boostrap new Magento Microservices instances.

 ## Original project details